esheldon/nsim/config/README.md

     - new prior sampling technique, sampling from actual parameters measured from a high s/n run

+- run-dg06mcalt10
+    - metacal-isample-nearest
+    - fit exp
+    - s/n=50
+    - priors from the high s/n fit
+    - may want to remove the prior we apply, but then calculate sensitivity from the true prior (or best guess in real data)?

 - problems with dev
     * would isample be more stable?